kammitama5/kammitama5.github.io/_posts/2020-12-01-Tuesday-December-1st.md

   at the thing.
 You focus on a lot of starts.
 You get better at the starts.
 - You spend time thinking deeply about a thing.
 When I was in Silicon Valley, I realized that something about that, and the process, was so compelling to me; perhaps because it lined up so closely to the values I had learned great artists had.
 And I realized that I had an aversion to people who liked bragging.
 In art, it is typically the sign of a bad artist if you aren't humble, because you're always learning.
+You learn from your mistakes, you learn from other artists.
 - Great artists focus on the start, they focus on the things under the shallow, just like great researchers.

 ## Anyways
 - Sometimes when I want to focus on structure, I will draw from sculptures.
-In sculptures, the form of the thing (and its construction) is very emphasized, so it's good in helping you "see", whereas drawing from photos (which unfortunately I did a lot of in high school, so I learned more about colour and shape than construction and perspective) can flatten things so it's more difficult to see the construction of the object.
+In sculptures, the form of the thing (and its construction) is very emphasized, so it's good in helping you "see", whereas drawing from photos (which unfortunately I did a lot of in high school and I used to draw from metal magazines while listening to music, or paint from photographs, so I learned more about colour and shape than construction and perspective) can flatten things so it's more difficult to see the construction of the object.
 - I started with sketching this sculpture and doing the comparison thing.
-I haven't done it in a while, but too many people were messaging me, so I turned off my phone and did some of this for a bit.
-Time to get back to code and reading.
+I haven't done it in a while, but too many people were messaging me because I'm involved in the organization of quite a few things, so I turned off my phone and did some of this for a bit.
+Time to get back to code and reading (hopefully everyone is asleep now and I can get some work done).

 <img src="/images/bernini_.png" width="300">